swiss/paf-link/documentation/5_paf-link.md

 This activity contains as the sum of all output entities the complete comments on the consultation.
 The input entities could be used to show, if not the entire scope of the consultation was considered for making comments.

-In the case of comment activities, there is no need to alter the consultation, so there is no comment creation activity (in comparisson to the proposal and decision activities).
+In the case of comment activities, there is no need to alter the consultation, so there is no comment creation activity (in comparison to the proposal and decision activities).

+### Class **paf:CommentEntity** {#CommentEntity}

+This is the entity that contains the comments to the consultation.

 ### Class **paf:CommentMaker** {#CommentMaker}